 If you want more general information for how these music festivals work, please go to my Piano Lessons – Festivals page.
 I discuss the pros and cons of each festival there as well.

-When Does Preparation Start
+When Does Preparation Start?

 Much of the preparation that you will do for the theory portion will be with worksheets on your own time.
 However, most of the other elements have to be covered during lesson time.
 If you need extra lesson time to complete study for the requirements, I’m happy to provide it at the same rate you pay for lessons.

 This festival is not geared for all students.
 It’s for those students who want the challenge of playing for a judge, and also to study for the written theory exam and to practice the additional components at the piano, such as technique, keyboard harmony, ear training, and sight reading.
-Most students pursuing these exams at the intermediate and advanced levels should be enrolled for a weekly lesson of at least 45 minutes, else it will be difficult to prepare solely during lesson time.
+At the beginner levels, which go from Primary A through Level 2, the requirements are quite simple and straightforward.
+It’s when students move to Level 3 and beyond that the requirements become more extensive.

 As mentioned before, those at the intermediate and advanced levels should be enrolled for a weekly lesson of at least 45 minutes.
 It does take some time outside of practicing repertoire to study enough to achieve the minimum passing score of 80% between the written theory and additional playing components.
 Particularly with the written theory, some students pick this up very quickly while others must study methodically.